top of page

 We close our day with Oli Mahalo in gratitude and aloha for all we have shared and learned together.

-Learning resources for download (PDF document with lyrics and translation; audio recording with call-and-response for practice):
+Learning resources for download (PDF document with lyrics/translation and audio recording with call-and-response for practice):

 Mele Helu Pō

-(Moon song with hula, author unknown)
+(Moon phases song with hula, author unknown)

 Mele Helu Pō helps us keep track of the daily moon phases according to the traditional Hawaiian calendar.
 We follow each phase as it relates to farming, fishing, lifestyle, tides, and more.
+See today's Hawaiian moon phase here.

 Nā ʻAumākua